adrai/flowchart.js/README.md

 ```

 ### condition
-Allows for a conditional or logical statement to direct the flow into one of two or more paths.
+Allows for a conditional or logical statement to direct the flow into one of two paths.

 ![condition image](imgs/condition.png "condition image")